benc's blog

 Keralam - Museum of History and Heritage - Thiruvananthapuram, India

-You have to be interested in the subject matter to enjoy this museum (although what are you doing in Trivandrum if you're not interested in Kerala??) because the curation is the typical low quality of Indian museums.
+You have to be interested in the subject matter to enjoy this museum (although what are you doing in Trivandrum if you're not interested in Kerala??) because the curation is the typically low quality of Indian museums.
 They have some cool stuff though and seem to be able to take advantage of the fact that the British didn't seem to care enough to steal their stuff.

 (they also weirdly have some natural history stuff?
 If you've been to any Western natural history museum, it's eons ahead, don't bother with those exhibits)